stepjuly-pixel/revenue-and-orders-analysis-dashboard/README.md

 The objective was to:

-- Track total revenue and order volume with week-over-week change indicators
+- Track total revenue and order volume with period-over-period change indicators

 - Visualize revenue and order dynamics over time (weekly granularity)